robertciceroson/process-engineering-portfolio/README.md

 ## About This Portfolio

 8+ years of business process engineering across federal DoD programs and commercial enterprises — standardizing, optimizing, and documenting complex workflows as BPMN swimlane diagrams, flowcharts, and future-state designs.

-This portfolio showcases representative process work across DoD agency engagements supporting the Army CID program and various Pentagon organizations.
+This portfolio showcases representative process work spanning two client engagements: Army CID enterprise systems modernization (Zantech IT Services) and a Pentagon DoD agency process improvement engagement (Skybridge Aviation, subcontracted under Makai Defense as prime).
+Additional commercial process engineering work from Copper River Technologies and Skybridge Aviation's core aviation operations is described below; those diagrams are proprietary and not published here.

+> This portfolio demonstrates exactly the kind of institutional knowledge capture — translating what lives in people's heads, on paper, and in shared drives into structured, measurable, repeatable workflows — that modern process platforms are built to scale.

 All diagrams are built in Microsoft Visio and viewable directly in this repository without any login or software.